P A R T O N E:

 2. Visit the website for the Mexican partners for the delegation trips, Comité Fronterizo de Obreras (CFO) (The Border Committee of Working Women and Men).

 3. Visit the materials on immigration and NAFTA and the global economy on this website.
 Note the stories pertaining to working women’s experiences.

 5. Read these blog posts by former delegates.

-6. Article: “Six Years of NAFTA: A View from Inside the Maquiladoras.”
+6. Article: “23 Years of NAFTA: A View From Inside the Maquiladoras.”
 A unique perspective on “free trade,” from the people most affected by it and least consulted (written by the women of the CFO).